-Mr. and Mrs. D. M. Sarkisian, of Jewel Street, spent the

-week-end in Westchester County.
+Mr. and Mrs. D. M. Sarkisian, of Jewel Street, spent the week-end in Westchester County.

-Mrs. M. Margaret Taylor, of Guilford, a suburb of Baltimore, is visiting Mr. and Mrs. Irving K. Ward, of Borage
+Mrs. M. Margaret Taylor, of Guilford, a suburb of Baltimore, is visiting Mr. and Mrs. Irving K. Ward, of Borage Place, for the winter.

 Mrs. Carl C. Joys, Burns Street, has been entertaining Mrs. Ralph Hartley, Mrs. Harry Cook and Mrs. Morgan Davies, all of Oshkosh, Wis.
-Mrs. Hartley is a sister-in-law of Mrs.
+Mrs. Hartley is a sister-in-law of Mrs. Lovs.

-Within a few days the George H. Merrill family will be out of quarantine, having had this enforced seclusion for six weeks due to scarlet fever, from which William and George Ogden rejoicing over her recovery.
+Within a few days the George H. Merrill family will be out of quarantine, having had this enforced seclusion for six weeks, due to scarlet fever, from which William and George Ogden suffered.